-Welcome to Life Love and Art, a very special page dedicated to my love of art, especially Artist Open Houses in Brighton!
+Welcome to Life Love and Art, a very special page dedicated to my love of art, especially Brighton’s Artist Open Houses!

-Since moving to Brighton, I’ve always loved the Artist Open House festival, and this year I took part in this amazing community project for the first time and guess what I’m doing it all again in 2020!
+Since moving to Brighton, I’ve always loved the Artist Open House festival, and last year I took part in this amazing community project for the first time and guess what I’m doing it all again this year!

-My blog will feature some of my experiences since being involved, which includes the lovely people I’ve met, as well as some of the creative challenges I personally face, but this page will provide you with everything you need to know about the Artists exhibiting at Open House in 2020.
+My blog will feature some of my experiences since being involved in this brilliant festival, including the lovely people I’ve met, as well as some of the creative challenges I continue to face, but this page will provide you with everything you need to know about the Artists exhibiting at Open House in 2020.

 Until the details are confirmed the 2019 artist information will remain here for you to enjoy!